 Some lovely rural scenery near the town of Mishima.
 The photo above reminds me that the 7/11 stores here used to play Smoke on the Water (Deep Purple) orchestral version on repeat.
 Now they play Daydream Believer (The Monkee’s) instrumental version on repeat.
 Little things like this make me smile.

 Damp morning despite fine day forecast .
 Another rider contemplating wet weather gear.
 We both decide not needed.
 I really like these, the Honda CB1300 Super Bol D’Or.
-Not much saving on weight or price to mine.
-(The FJR1300 in Japan is priced same as other large domestic models $11K-$14K new) But the Honda sure is a handsome motorcycle.
+Not much saving on weight or price to my bike in Japan but the Honda sure is a handsome motorcycle.

 Lazy riding leaving the bike in fourth even at urban pace, it will accelerate away from as low as 1500rpm in that gear.
 Maybe not quite as smooth as the Suzuki Bandit 1200, but then what is. (maybe that 1300 Honda?..)
 I really do like the character of a big inline four.